ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Windows 10 provides two main roaming profile technologies in User Experience Virtualization (UE-V) and FSLogix.
 FSLogix is now the preferred Roaming Profile option as it provides a consistently higher performance than UE-V and can provide a cloud-based roaming profile when configured with suitable Azure cloud storage blobs.

-Table 72 Profiles, Personalization, and Folder Redirection Design Decisions for all agencies and implementation types.
+Profiles, Personalization, and Folder Redirection Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Folder Redirection | Redirect Windows Known Folders | Users can continue using the folders they are familiar with.
 Files are automatically backed up to the users OneDrive folder in the cloud

-Table 73 Additional Profiles, Personalization, and Folder Redirection Design Decisions for cloud native implementations
+Additional Profiles, Personalization, and Folder Redirection Design Decisions for cloud native implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Profile Type | Local Profiles | Local profiles will be configured to support end-user assigned devices.
 This configuration assumes that users will not share devices and do not require profile backups.<br>Enterprise State Roaming will be enabled for key backup of key user settings.
 Known Folder Redirection Configuration  | Configured as listed below in Table 75 | To enable user personalisation and provide backup of essential user data.

-Table 74 Additional Profiles, Personalization, and Folder Redirection Design Decisions for hybrid implementations
+Additional Profiles, Personalization, and Folder Redirection Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Profile Type | Roaming Profiles | Roaming profiles will be configured to support end-user assigned devices.
 A roaming profile management product is recommended by the vendor, Microsoft.<br>This configuration assumes that users can share devices.
 Known Folder Redirection Configuration  | Configured as listed below in Table 76 | To enable user personalisation and backup of essential user data

-Table 75 Known Folder Redirection Configuration applicable to agencies leveraging a cloud native implementation
+Known Folder Redirection Configuration applicable to agencies leveraging a cloud native implementation

 Folder | Path
 --- | ---